awsdocs/iam-user-guide/doc_source/list_comprehendmedical.md

 ## Resources Defined by Comprehend Medical<a name="comprehendmedical-resources-for-iam-policies"></a>

-Comprehend Medical has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Comprehend Medical does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Comprehend Medical, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Comprehend Medical<a name="comprehendmedical-policy-keys"></a>